ikajic/ikajic.github.io/_posts/2017-04-30-unmessing-python-packages.md

 The nice thing about this system is that there can be many VEs, and one VE can be activated in one shell prompt while another one can be activated in a different shell prompt.
 Also, it keeps custom installed Python packages separate from the system-wide, global Python packages needed to run the operating system.
-And messing with global Python packages is exactly what it sounds like -- not a great idea.
+And messing with global Python packages that are used to run the OS is exactly what it sounds like -- not a great idea.
+This can happen when `sudo pip install` is used to install Python packages (which, unfortunately, often shows up as a "solution" when googling for problems related to installing Python packages).
 On my computer, I have one general VE with Python 2.X installation that I use frequently, then I keep a separate one for Python 3.X installation, and sometimes I have other VEs for individual research projects.